 According to one recent survey, the No. 1 financial regret Americans had this past year was not having enough emergency savings.
 So use April’s showers to remind yourself to boost your rainy day fund.
 Whether you need to start an emergency fund from scratch or refresh a depleted one, it’s a good idea to work toward having six months' worth of living expenses put away.

 MAY: ADD TO A ‘FUN’ FUND

 Even if you can’t take a big Memorial Day trip, think about something else you’ve been wanting to save up for and start or add to your fun fund.
 Maybe it’s a road trip to visit the National Parks later this summer or fall.
 Maybe it’s turning your backyard into a staycation oasis.
 Or maybe it’s the home theater you’ve been wanting to install for at-home movie nights.
-Chances are good you didn’t spend as much in 2020 as you usually do, so put some of those cost savings toward something fun.
+Chances are good you didn’t spend as much last year as you usually do, so put some of those cost savings toward something fun.

 Also: May 29 is National 529 College Savings Plan Day.
 If you’ve got a little one, start thinking about a college savings plan for them.

 It’s halfway through the year, so it’s time to take a pulse on your financial health.
 If you created a monthly budget, have you stuck with it?
 If you vowed to save more money for a down payment on a home, how’s that home fund looking?
 Have you checked your credit report lately to make sure there are no errors bringing your credit score down?